celo-org/celo-monorepo/packages/docs/getting-started/glossary.md

 : Decentralized Finance; open source software and networks without intermediaries in the financial space.

 Double Signing
-: When a validator signs two different blocks at the same position in the blockchain.
+: When a validator signs two different blocks at the same height and with the same parent hash in the blockchain.

 Epoch
 : A fixed number of blocks, configured in the network's genesis block, during which the same validator set is used for consensus.
 A validator election is carried out after the last block of an epoch, and any resulting changes to the validator set are written into that block's header.